accelerando-consulting/stacx/README.md

 Once you save the configuration, the device will now boot directly to active mode, joining the conifigured network and announcing its presence over MQTT.
-The device will also send its diagnostic log using UDP Syslog protocol to the MQTT server.
-Even if you don't have a syslog server configured, you can capture the syslog messages with a packet sniffer and easily read them.
+The device will also (if configured) send its diagnostic log using UDP Syslog protocol to a configured server (or even broadcast it).
+Broadcasts mean that even if you don't have a syslog server configured, you can capture the syslog messages with a packet sniffer and easily read them.

+You can force a reconfiguration by shorting GPIO5 to ground at boot, or by sending an MQTT command to `devices/backplane/DEVICEID/cmd/setup`.

 ## Connecting your stack to the wider world